zero24x/nlove/README.md

 ![logo](src/main/java/resources/logo.png)

 NLove is a tool to meet new people using the blockchain on NKN protocol.
-User can join with their profile (e.g. Name: John, Year of birth: 1945, About text:
+Users join with their profile (e.g. Name: John, Year of birth: 1945, About text:
 I like trains) into a user pool and can issue a command to randomly contact one of the other users!